Skip to content

 ABOUT SCHOOL SOS

-SOS-23 is a free 4 week critical spatial designer development programme based in London, UK for for 12 participants.
+SOS-23 is a free 4 week creative spatial designer development programme based in London, UK for 12 participants.
 Supported using public funding by Arts Council England.

 ACCESS